sorebear/banner-ad-framework/READEME.md

 ```
 First, we will import normalize.scss.
 This is a commonly used 3rd party stylesheet to help normalize some inconsistencies across browsers.

 Second, we will import all of our modules.
 This could include variables, animations, and other stylesheets that don't directly apply styles to the DOM.
 By default, several variables will be pulled in from `resources/scss/modules/_variables.scss`.
-It is good to open up this file to view, edit, and add variables in your project.
+It is good to open up this file to view, edit, and add variables to your project.

-Third, we will import either `resources/scss/orientation/vertical.scss` or `resources/scss/orientation/horizontal`, depending on the banner's orientation.
+Third, depending on the banner's orientation, we will import either `resources/scss/orientation/vertical.scss` or `resources/scss/orientation/horizontal`.
 If you open up these files, you will see some additional variables.
 This is a great place to add or overwrite global variables that are orientation specific.

 ### Declare or Re-Declare Banner- Specific Variables